Tickets available here Tickets available here Tickets available here Tickets available here

 Your contribution: Environment-friendly travel for a positive future.
 All venues can be reached by public transport and bicycle parking spaces are available.

-Free admission for everyone to the concerts on Fri.
-06.10.23 from 4.00 p.m. to 7.00 p.m. at Treibhaus Volksgarten.
-Discounts apply to all visitors under the age of 25 as part of advance sales.
+Discounts apply to all visitors under the age of 25 as part of our presale.
 Free access to all events for holders of the Culture Pass Hunger for Art and Culture.
 Information on this can be found at https://www.hungeraufkunstundkultur.at .

 Our catering for musicians and team consists of vegetarian and vegan food, which we procure locally and regionally as much as possible.
 Only reusable bottles, cutlery and cups are used for catering and serving.